semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Resource types

-Semaphore 2.0 has various types of resources that can be handled by `sem`.
-This list includes
+Semaphore 2.0 has two types of resources that can be handled by `sem`.
+This list includes `secrets` buckets and projects.

 ## Working with organizations

 This group of `sem` commands for working with organizations includes the `sem config`, `sem connect` and `sem context` commands.

 ### sem config